dmartseniuk/PacManGame/README.md

-# PacManGame
+# Pac-Man Game

-PacManGame is a simple implementation of the classic arcade game Pac-Man using Java.
+Pac-Man Game is a simple implementation of the classic arcade game Pac-Man using Java.
 It provides a basic framework for building and running the game, allowing players to control Pac-Man as he navigates through a maze, eats pellets, and avoids ghosts.

 ## Features